 This introduction will give you an overview of what we are doing and a context for our work.
 Washington High School has about 1900 students in grades nine through twelve.
 We are in the southeast corner of South Dakota in Sioux Falls, a vibrant metro community of over 200,000.
 If you have questions I can be reached at ToddNovak1991@gmail.com.

 The Freshman Academy was started in the fall of 2008.

-We have a free/reduced lunch population between 30% and 35%.
-Our diversity is much higher than the city at large with 1/3 of our high school students coming from the African American, Hispanic, and Native American communities.
+We have a free/reduced lunch population of 47.5% by District measures and 39% by the State measure.
+Our diversity is much higher than the city at large with 42.5% of our high school students coming from the African American, Hispanic, and Native American communities.

 The Freshman Academy is a blended high school transition model.
 Freshmen do not have a separate wing or floor but are integrated into the school structure with four teams of teachers monitoring the progress of our freshmen.
 There are about 400 freshmen in The Freshman Academy.

 Teacher who are a part of The Freshman Academy have seven periods in their day.
 One period is a short study hall and a lunch.
 One period is a personal planning time.
 One period is a team planning time.
 And each teacher teaches four class periods.